HBO Max: The 32 Absolute Best TV Shows to Watch

 Saturday

-- Selena + Chef, season 4 premiere (2020-): Cooking show.
+- Selena + Chef, season 4 premiere: Cooking show.
 The series features the multi-platinum selling recording artist, actress, producer and entrepreneur Selena Gomez.

 Sunday

-- House of the Dragon, season 1 premiere (2022-): Fantasy.
+- House of the Dragon, season 1 premieres on HBO Max at 9 p.m.
+ET/6 p.m.
+PT: Fantasy.
 It follows the story of House Targaryen, set 200 years before the events of Game of Thrones.

 Here are some other HBO Max originals worth checking out.